A mean-field version of Bank-El Karoui's representation of stochastic processes: Introduction

 where the new added mean-field term $\Lc(L)$ represents the distribution of the process $L$.
 Motivated by its applications, we will in fact study a more general version, by considering the conditional distribution $\Lc(L|\Gc)$ of $L$ knowing a sub-$\sigma$-filed $\Gc \subset \Fc$ and by letting the process $Y$ depend also on conditional distribution $\Lc(L|\Gc)$.

-To establish the mean-field representation result \eqref{eq:MF_repres_intro}, we consider it as a fixed-point problem.
-Given a distribution $m$, one replaces $\Lc(L)$ by $m$ in \eqref{eq:MF_repres_intro} and then applies the classical representation \eqref{eq:BankEK_repres_intro} to obtain a representation process $L^m$, which induce a distribution $\hat m := \Lc ( L^m )$.
+To establish the representation result in \eqref{eq:MF_repres_intro}, we will apply three different approaches, each under a distinct set of assumptions which complement each other.
+Concretely, we will consider it as a fixed-point problem and apply different fixed-point theorems.
+Given a distribution $m$, one replaces $\Lc(L)$ by $m$ in \eqref{eq:MF_repres_intro} and then applies the classical representation \eqref{eq:BankEK_repres_intro} to obtain a representation process $L^m$, which induces a distribution $\hat m := \Lc ( L^m )$.
 The problem then reduces to find a fixed point of the map $m \longmapsto \hat m$.
 In a first approach, we applied the Schauder fixed-point theorem to find a fixed point or equivalently to obtain a mean-field representation result.
 In this approach, a key step is to derive the continuity of $m \longmapsto L^m$ in some sense.
 Therefore, we establish a novel stability result of Bank--El Karoui's representation theorem \eqref{eq:MF_repres_intro}.
 In a second approach, we applied Tarski's fixed-point theorem to establish the mean-field representation result, in which a partial order was introduced on the space for $\Lc(L)$ (or the conditional law) and formulate some technical conditions on $f$ to verify the required conditions in Tarski’s fixed-point theorem.
 In a third approach, we consider a special structure condition which reduces the fixed point problem to the one-dimensional case satisfying a monotonicity condition, and then obtain an existence and uniqueness result.

 The main motivation to introduce and to study the mean-field representation in \eqref{eq:MF_repres_intro} is its applications in the mean-field game (MFG) theory.
 The MFG consists of studying the limit behavior of the Nash equilibrium of a stochastic differential game with a large number of agents in a symmetric setting.
 In this symmetric game, each agent interacts with others through the empirical distribution induced by the states (and/or optimal actions) of all agents, which converges to the distribution (or conditional distribution in the case with common noise) of the state (and/or optimal actions) of one representative agent as the population number increases.
 This (conditional) distribution term is called the mean-field interaction term.
 The MFG was first introduced by Lasry and Lions \cite{LasryLions2007} and by Huang, Caines, and Malham\'{e} \cite{HuangCainesMalhame2006}.
 Since then, MFG has been attracting considerable research interest from various communities because of its widespread applications in fields, such as economics, biology, and finance.
 In particular, we refer to Cardaliaguet \cite{Cardaliaguet2010} for a basic introduction and to Carmona and Delarue \cite{CarmonaDelarue2018} for recent advances.